 - Geographically target your Facebook posts when possible, which is important to make sure your content is relevant to your audience (also helps avoid overwhelming people).
 You can change the targeting of the post just down to people in a state, or even a city.
 How you do it is when you’re about to post something, click on the drop down menu next to the Post button (It probably says “Public” for you now).
 When you pull down the menu, you have the option to customize your audience.

-Have more questions about optimizing social media for your organization?
+Have more questions about making the most of social media for your non-profit or political campaign?
 Contact PowerThru today!